digideskio/api-site/firstapp/source/getting_started.rst

 What you need
 -------------

-We assume that you can already access an OpenStack cloud.
-You must have a project, also known as a tenant, with a minimum quota of six instances.
+We assume that you already have access to DreamCompute.
+If so, you have been assigned a project, sometimes called a tenant, which has a maximum quota and for our purposes you will need to be able to create at least six instances.
 Because the Fractals application runs in Ubuntu, Debian, Fedora-based, and openSUSE-based distributions, you must create instances that use one of these operating systems.

 To interact with the cloud, you must also have